 By Jaclyn Giovis and Mitchell Hartman

 Just when the U.S. job outlook looked a little brighter, the Labor Department’s unemployment report threw us yet another curve ball.

-The U.S. economy created far fewer jobs that expected in December, even though the unemployment rate dropped to its lowest level in more than a year, the Labor Department said Friday.
+The U.S. economy created far fewer jobs than expected in December, even though the unemployment rate dropped to its lowest level in more than a year, the Labor Department said Friday.

-Non-farm payrolls increased 103,000, according to the government's report.
-The showing missed projections by economists, who raised their employment forecasts after payrolls processing company ADP Employer Services said on Wednesday that private sector employers added 297,000 last month.
+Non-farm payrolls increased 103,000, according to the government’s report.
+That missed projections by economists, who raised their employment forecasts after payrolls processing company ADP Employer Services said on Wednesday that private sector employers added 297,000 last month.

 Private hiring rose 113,000, the Labor Department said.
 Government employment dropped 10,000.

 Meanwhile, the nation’s unemployment rate fell to 9.4 percent from 9.8 percent in November — three times the decline that was expected and the lowest rate since May 2009.